-The Journal of Law, Finance, and Accounting offers an outlet for high-quality empirical and theoretical scholarly work at the intersection of law, finance, and accounting.
-This includes research examining how law and regulation affect the structure, governance, performance, and function of firms, markets, and institutions that comprise the financial system, as well as research that addresses the different ways capital is raised and the links between financial markets and the real economy.
-This interdisciplinary research area is referred to as “law and finance” although relevant work comes from scholars whose principal home may be in accounting, economics, or political science.
+The Journal of Law, Finance, and Accounting will offer an outlet for high quality empirical or theoretical scholarly work at the intersection of law, finance, and accounting.
+This intersection includes research having implications for the ways law and regulation affect the structure, governance, performance, and function of the firms, markets, and institutions that comprise the financial system as well as research that addresses the different ways capital is raised and the links between financial markets and the real economy.
+This interdisciplinary research area is sometimes called “law and finance,” although much important relevant work comes from scholars whose principal home may be in accounting, economics, or political science.

 There is significant research effort devoted to topics within this interdisciplinary space.
 Areas of inquiry include corporate governance, the effect of legal and regulatory policy on financial firms, products, and markets, the impact of changes of law and regulation (including accounting standards and practices) on how financial markets and institutions function.
 It also includes such related topics as how law, finance, accounting, and advanced economies co-evolve; the effects of financial markets on innovation, economic growth, and macro-economic stability; and the political economy of financial market regulation.
 The sort of interdisciplinary work we envision is often an uneasy fit within traditional broad-spectrum, single-field journals, whether in finance, law, accounting, or economics.
 One of our goals for the JLFA is the creation of a central forum where the implications of such interdisciplinary research for public policy may be explored and debated.
 High-quality policy-relevant research on financial markets and institutions is often important, and especially so in the aftermath of the financial crisis, yet opportunities to publish this research in major field journals are scarce.
 We expect the JLFA to offer a forum for this research, within our area of focus.